-In response to these questions, you get to choose how much to share.
-If you decide not to disclose your mental health condition, you aren’t being dishonest – you’re simply asserting your legal right to privacy.
+In response to these questions, you can choose how much to share.
+If you decide not to disclose your mental health condition, you aren’t being dishonest — you’re simply asserting your legal right to privacy.

 Also, it helps to remember that you can keep things brief.
 If someone asks about a gap in your work history, for instance, you could simply say, “I was dealing with medical challenges, but I’m excited to return to my career.”
 Most interviewers will respect your boundaries and not attempt to pry further.

-As we’ll discuss later on, you may need to share more once you’re hired in order to secure reasonable accommodations, but during the interview process, don’t feel pressured to disclose anything.
+As we’ll discuss later, you may need to share more once you’re hired to secure reasonable accommodations, but don’t feel pressured to disclose anything during the interview process.
 Your privacy is paramount.

 You Might Want to Open Up Anyway

-While you won’t be forced to discuss your mental health in an interview setting, you might still decide to do.
+While you won’t be forced to discuss your mental health in an interview, you might still decide to.
 After all, you’re interviewing them as well.
 If you’re open about your mental health condition, you can assess how supportive a prospective employer might be by observing their reaction.
-Once you disclose, you’re legally protected from discrimination – and their response might tell you a lot about their qualities as an employer.
+Once you disclose, you’re legally protected from discrimination — and their response might tell you a lot about their qualities as an employer.